wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * [Plugable USB3-6950-HDMI](https://www.amazon.com/Plugable-Ethernet-Supports-Displays-3840x2160/dp/B075HMWLJF/ref=sr_1_fkmrnull_1?keywords=Plugable+USB3-6950-HDMI&qid=1555380658&s=gateway&sr=8-1-fkmrnull): Inspired by [Issue #13](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13) I bought an adapter and was able to achieve 4K60P via USB3.0 and HDMI2.0.
 Now output issue is solved.
 You can download the driver here:
       * [DisplayLink Driver](https://www.displaylink.com/downloads/macos).
    * Relative question:
       * [Will USB3-6950-USBC with USB-C plug work?
-(Issue #20)](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/20) Short answer, I don't know.
-You can buy one and try if you want to, although I don't see why it won't work so it might just work fine.
+(Issue #20)](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/20) Yes, it's been [confirmed](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13#issuecomment-573958928) by carlaiau.
    * Alternative [Lenovo USB Dock (Issue #13)](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13#issuecomment-507499718), a dock by Lenovo and I believe darkal tested it. (cr. [darkal](https://github.com/darkal))
    * However, it has its own limitations of [not being able to scale 4K into 1080P with 60FPS](http://assets.displaylink.com/live/downloads/release-notes/f1303_DisplayLink+USB+Graphics+Software+for+macOS+5.1-Release+Notes.txt).
 This is a known issue and we can only hope future update fix this.
       * New discovery (20190920):